LGBTQ History Month: Hungary

-LGBT History Month has been celebrated in February since 2013, and the planned 2020 event is the 8th.
-The program series is coordinated by Háttér Society and Labrisz Lesbian Association, events are organized in partnership with other LGBT organization, cultural and academic institutions, professional organizations etc. The majority of the events take place in Budapest, but a few events are also organized in larger cities all over the country, e.g. in Debrecen, Pécs, Miskolc and Szeged.
+LGBTQ History Month had been celebrated in February since 2013.
+The program series is coordinated by Háttér Society, Szimpozion Association and Labrisz Lesbian Association, events are organized in partnership with other LGBTQ organizations, cultural and academic institutions, professional organizations etc. The majority of the events take place in Budapest, but a few events are also organized in larger cities all over the country, e.g. in Debrecen, Pécs, Miskolc and Szeged.

 In 2013 there were nearly 30 events in the cities of Budapest, Miskolc and Szeged.
 In 2015 there were 37 events, with some held in Tahitótfalu and Csobánka.
 As of 2019 there were about 40 events for the celebration.

-From 2023, LGBT History Month is observed in March in Hungary.
+From 2023, LGBTQ History Month is observed in March in Hungary.